 in the subject line.
 Please note that after we had committed to utilizing Google

 auto removal feature routinely fails.
-Thus, if you wish to be
+Thus, if you wish to be removed from

-list.
-Further, another shortcoming of the Google groups system is in the Gmail
+shortcoming of the Google groups system is in the Gmail configuration.
+If you

 If You’re Energized By What You’ve Read In